briankim113/briankim113.github.io/_pages/about.md

 1. I am actively running [a book review / reflection blog](https://brianreadsbooks.wordpress.com/).
 Let me know if you have any book recommendations.
 2. I am a member of the [Heart of Los Angeles Eisner Intergenerational Orchestra](https://www.holaio.org/), where I play the clarinet.
 Please join us if you are a music enthusiast based in LA!
 3. I have lived in 6 different countries and have documented my past experiences [here](https://briankim113.wixsite.com/ciao-italia) and [there](https://briankim113.wixsite.com/nyuad).
 4. I am learning Spanish and Tagalog.
-Please help me practice!
+Help me practice, por favor / pakiusap!